kirenz/course-template/_sources/docs/project-description.md

 ### Late work policy

+Projects may be submitted up to 3 days late.
+There will be a 25% deduction for each 24-hour period the project is late.

-**There is no late work accepted on this project.** Be sure to turn in your work early to avoid any technological mishaps.
+Be sure to turn in your work early to avoid any technological mishaps.